- Test a hypothesis about a single variance using the chi-square distribution.

 - number of observations

 - hypothesized population variance

-- If we knew the number of observations in the sample, the standard deviation of the sample and the hypothesized variance of the population, what additional information would we need to solve for the Chi-Square statistic?
+- If we knew the number of observations in a sample, the standard deviation of the sample, and the hypothesized variance of the population, what additional information would we need to solve for the chi-square statistic?

 - the population size